oneapi-src/oneDAL/_sources/daal/usage/algorithms.rst

 - In C++, these parameters are defined as template parameters, and in most cases they are preset with default values.
   You can change the template parameters while declaring the algorithm.

-- In Java, the generic parameters have no default values, and you need to define them in the constructor during algorithm initialization.

-.. note:: The Java interfaces are deprecated in the oneDAL library and may no longer be supported in future releases.

 For a list of algorithm parameters, refer to the description of an appropriate algorithm.